jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The people wanted the better tool.
 The one that made their life more profitable.
 After all the countless hours invented new digital tools was mostly done on their tax dollars in government labs and military funding and university institutions.
 Pirate Bay was the first to offer the new technoogy as a new tool to the people.
 It was a pain, it was hard to learn, but it was better than driving.

 Remember the 60 Minutes report!
 Customers are pirates!
 People are evil, people are cheap, people are thieves!
 Really?
 Then explain the graph below, the one what shows how the evil people responded with protagonist Reed Hastings in 2005 made a new internet tool and gave internet movies to the people.
-What we call Netflix, by 2009, when that interview was being done, the people were finally given internet streaming.
+What we call Netflix, by 2009, when Hollywood was panicking about BitTorrents, the people were finally given internet streaming.
 This was the same fucking time as Darth Blockbuster and the industry was complaining about human evolution.

     <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1605_RC01/embed_loader.js"></script>
     <script type="text/javascript">